-Although, as noted in remark \ref{rem:IPI}, typical incremental IPIs are defined using the tilted source distribution $\pi^\star_\delta$, we argue that the tilted target distribution $\nu^\star_\delta$ can also be used to define stochastic policies, particularly when the target $\nu$ is non-degenerate.
+We argue that the tilted target distribution $\nu^\star_\delta$ can also be used to define stochastic policies, particularly when the target $\nu$ is non-degenerate.
 For example, suppose the ideal policy prescribes treatment 1 to 80\% of units, treatment 2 to 10\%, and no treatment to the remaining 10\%.
-Then, in the case with positive costs, $\nu^\star_\delta$ provides a smooth interpolation between this ideal allocation ($\delta = 0$) and the PoE law ($\delta \to \infty$).
+Then, in the case with positive costs, the tilted target marginal $\nu^\star_\delta$ provides a smooth interpolation between this ideal allocation ($\delta = 0$) and the PoE law ($\delta \to \infty$).

 Figure \ref{fig:2x2} presents the tilted marginal distributions for a binary exposure under varying configurations of the tilt parameter $\delta$, cost functions $c$, and target distribution $\nu$.

 [6]{ \fpeval{ ( (#1*exp(-#5*#3) + #2*exp(-#5*#4)) + #2*(1 - exp(-#5*#4)) )*#6 / ( ( (#1*exp(-#5*#3) + #2*exp(-#5*#4)) + #2*(1 - exp(-#5*#4)) )*#6 + ( (#1*exp(-#5*#3) + #2*exp(-#5*#4)) + #1*(1 - exp(-#5*#3)) )*(1 - #6) ) } }